-After counseling, the family elected to proceed with observation.
+After counselling, the family elected to proceed with observation.
 By history, the mass continued to enlarge before rupturing spontaneously at one month of age.
 The parents reported drainage of white fluid from the cyst.
-At 2 month follow-up, spontaneous rupture was confirmed, and the family elected to proceed with elective circumcision.
+At two-month followup, spontaneous rupture was confirmed, and the family elected to proceed with elective circumcision.

 At nine months of age, cyst excision and phalloplasty were performed.
-Upon initial dissection, the cyst was pedunculated (Fig 2b).
+Upon initial dissection, the cyst was pedunculated (Figures 2a, 2b).
 The cyst and stalk were external to the corpora and urethra.
 Although the cyst was dorsal, the stalk appeared to connect to the urethra ventrally.
-It was excised and sent for pathologic analysis.
-A leak test was performed without evidence of communication between the stalk and the urethra.
-Retraction of the foreskin revealed 90-degree counterclockwise penile torsion.
-This was fully identified after the penis was degloved due to mass effect from the cystic structure (Fig 2c).
+It was excised and sent for pathological analysis.
+A leak test was performed, without evidence of communication between the stalk and the urethra.
+Retraction of the foreskin revealed a 90-degree, counter-clockwise penile torsion.
+This was fully identified after the penis was degloved due to mass effect from the cystic structure (Figure 2c).
 On further evaluation, torsion was noted to be due to rotation of the left corporal body posterior to the spongiosum.
 The dartos fascia was fixed to the corporal bodies at the penoscrotal junction to correct the torsion and penile concealment.
 Subsequently, the dorsal foreskin was incised to the level of the mucosal collar, and the preputial flaps were rotated ventrally and approximated at the midline to recreate the median raphe.
-Finally, the skin was anastomosed to the mucosal collar to complete the phalloplasty (Fig 2d).
+Finally, the skin